Tronald/CoordinateSharp/README.md

 # Introduction

+### 1.1.2.6 Change Notes
+*-Added ability to move coordinate based on distance and bearing.
+*-Added option to calculate distance based on Haversine (Sphere) or Vincenty (Ellipsoid).
+*-Fixed bug with Degree Decimal Minute formatted strings sometimes returning 60 minutes instead of rounding up to the next degree.
 ### 1.1.2.5 Change Notes
 * -Added ability to convert to/from Cartesian
 * -Added ability to calculate distance between two points (Haversine Formula)